hct-ux/preact-netlify/content/component/select-draft.md

 ---
 title: Select (draft)
 date: 2022-06-22T11:00:19.359Z
-description: |-
-  Select allows a single choice from a list, with the following options:
+description: Select allows a single choice from a list.

-  * State (default, error, disabled)
-  * Size (default, small)
 preview: https://ds.gbgplc.com/react/iframe.html?id=/story/atoms-controls--select-elements
 dos:
   - If you have fewer than five options consider using radio buttons or a toggle